wde0924/stilt/tutorials/wbb.md

 ### Configuration

 Now, we need to configure STILT for our example.
 Begin by opening `r/run_stilt.r` in a text editor.
+Unless otherwise described below, leave the simulation settings as their defaults.

 Set the simulation timing and receptor location to